Musicals101.com

 Of the Queen's Navee!

-Thanks to a freak heat wave and critical disapproval of anything making fun of Britain's sacred class system, Pinafore initially did sluggish business.
-Then Sullivan began including medleys of the score in his popular summer symphonic concerts.
-Listeners were intrigued, ticket sales improved, and the show became a sensation.
+Thanks to a freak heat wave and critical disapproval of anything making fun of Britain's class system, Pinafore did sluggish business.
+Then Sullivan began including medleys of the catchy score in his popular summer symphonic concerts.
+Listeners were intrigued, ticket sales soared, and the show became a sensation

-Pinafore was such a hit that D'Oyly Carte's investors tried to literally steal the production from him, sending thugs to carry off the sets and costumes in the middle of a performance!
-But the cast and crew fought the blighters off, and the thieving investors only succeeded in denying themselves further participation in a theatrical gold mine.
-Carte formed an exclusive partnership with Gilbert and Sullivan, splitting all the production expenses and profits three ways.
-No interpolations by other composers were allowed, and all three men had joint say in casting and production.
+Pinafore was such a hit that D'Oyly Carte's investors tried to literally steal the production from him, sending thugs to carry off the sets and costumes in the middle of a performance. the cast and crew fought the ruffians off, and the thieving investors lost their share in a theatrical gold mine.
+Carte formed an exclusive producing partnership with Gilbert and Sullivan, splitting the expenses and profit three ways.
+No interpolations by other composers were allowed, and the three men had joint say in casting and production decisions.

-Madison Square Theatre program coverThis 1885 program cover for the Madison Square Theatre shows a lavish Victorian interior.
+Madison Square Theatre program coverThis 1885 program cover for New York's Madison Square Theatre shows a lavish Victorian interior.
 This is where Gilbert and Sullivan's Pirates of Penzance premiered six years before, when the space was called The Fifth Avenue Theatre.

 The new partnership faced some daunting challenges.
-Since international copyright laws did not yet exist, producers had no qualms about stealing material.
-Both Britain and the United States were inundated with unauthorized ("pirated") Pinafore productions.
+Since international copyright laws did not yet exist, American producers had no qualms about stealing material.
+The United States was inundated with unauthorized ("pirated") Pinafore productions.
 When Gilbert and Sullivan brought their company of Pinafore to New York, the casts of several unauthorized Pinafore's brazenly turned out to welcome them.

-Although most Broadway critics acclaimed the authorized staging for being superior to all other versions, it had a relatively brief run.
-Seeing how "Pinafore-mania" had swept the US, D'Oyly Carte was determined to protect the American right to Gilbert and Sullivan's next work.
+Although critics acclaimed the authorized staging as superior to all other versions, it had a relatively brief New York run.
+After all, most of the public had already seen one or another version of the show.
+D'Oyly Carte was determined to protect the American rights to Gilbert and Sullivan's next work from piracy.

 Pirates of Penzance posterA poster for the original production of The Pirates of Penzance.

 D'Oyly Carte secured the first international copyright by premiering The Pirates of Penzance (1880) simultaneously in New York and Great Britain.
-Illegal productions still sprang up, but were fought in the courts – establishing legal precedents that protect composers and playwrights to this day.
+Illegal productions still sprang up, but this time were fought successfully in the courts.

-In Gilbert and Sullivan's earlier operettas, many of the characters were one-dimensional comic creatures that inspire little in the way of empathy.
-With Patience, the authors initiated a series of works that redefined musical theatre, integrating words and music to serve plot and characterization as no one ever had before.
-There were any number of songs in their early works that could be exchanged from one character to another – even one show to another.
-From Patience onwards, the major characters are more completely realized, and the songs are almost always custom fit to each character and situation.
-Long before Rodgers and Hammerstein were born, Gilbert and Sullivan introduced the integrated musical.
-True, they billed them as "comic operas," but these shows were musicals.
+In Gilbert and Sullivan's earlier operettas, many of the characters were familiar but one-dimensional, inspiring little empathy.
+With Patience, the authors initiated went further, deepening characterization.
+They also made a greater effort to integrate words and music in order to serve plot and characterization.
+There were any number of songs in their earliest collaborations that could be exchanged from one character to another – even one show to another.
+From Patience onwards, the major characters are more thoroughly realized, and the songs are almost always custom fit to each character and situation.
+Long before Rodgers and Hammerstein, Gilbert and Sullivan were writing the first English language integrated musicals.
+Yes, G&S billed their shows as "comic operas," but these shows were musicals.

 How They Worked

 Sullivan would begin to compose after Gilbert delivered the completed librettos.
-Gilbert developed his story ideas in hefty leather bound notebooks, most of which are preserved at the Pierpont Morgan Library in New York.
-These books show how Gilbert worked through plot twists and characterizations in pages of detailed notes, often writing out the plot in short story form before beginning the actual script.
-His dialogue and lyrics show frequent revisions.
+Gilbert developed his story ideas in hefty leather bound notebooks, which are preserved at the Pierpont Morgan Library in New York.
+These books show how Gilbert worked through plot twists and characterizations in pages of detailed notes, often developing plot points in short story form before beginning the actual script.
+His dialogue and lyrics show frequent revisions, and he was often willing to discard complete songs and scenes.

 It is no exaggeration to say that Gilbert redefined the art of stage direction for the musical theatre.
-He was a demanding director, and sometimes relied on sarcasm.
-When a hefty actress tripped and landed on her rump during a rehearsal, Gilbert bellowed, "I knew you'd make an impression on the stage one day!"
-In most cases, he was far more civil, and showed remarkable patience in training performers to achieve the effects he desired.
+Before rehearsals, he would work out stage movements on a model stage using small blocks of wood to represent the actors, then teach this "blocking" to the cast.
+He was a demanding director, and not above sarcasm.
+When a hefty actress tripped and landed on her rump during one rehearsal, Gilbert bellowed, "I knew you'd make an impression on the stage one day!"
+In most cases, he was far more civil, and often showed remarkable patience while training performers to achieve the effects he desired.

 For further reading on Gilbert's literary and directorial methods, see Jane W. Stedman's W.S.
 Gilbert: A Classic Victorian and His Theatre (New York: Oxford University Press, 1996).